het-tanis/prolug-labs/Linux-Labs/05-ssh-and-scp/step2/text.md

 Push the /root/motd file over to node01 at location /etc/motd and then log in to verify that the file has been pushed.

+Pull /etc/crontab from node01 to controlplane as file /tmp/node01.crontab

 <br>

 ### Solution